-Welcome to Pepperdine and to the Master of Arts in Clinical Psychology with an Emphasis in Marriage and Family Therapy with Latinas/os (MACLP) degree Aliento program, also known as the LMFT/LPCC, Latina/o emphasis Program.
-Here you will have an opportunity to learn clinical psychology, marriage and family therapy and clinical counseling as it pertains to Latina/o communities.
+Welcome to Pepperdine and to the Master of Arts in Clinical Psychology with an Emphasis in Marriage and Family Therapy with Latinx Communities (MACLP) degree Aliento program, also known as the LMFT/LPCC, Latinx emphasis Program.
+Here you will have an opportunity to learn clinical psychology, marriage and family therapy and clinical counseling as it pertains to Latinx communities.
 With the MACLP degree, and 3,000 hours of approved supervised clinical experience, you will be eligible to sit for the license exam to practice independently as a Licensed Marriage and Family Therapist (LMFT) and/or a Licensed Professional Clinical Counselor (LPCC) in California.